cadeke/cadeke.github.io/_projects/clima.md

 </div>

 ## Credits
-I would like to thank my team member for their collaboration during the initial phases of the project.
+I would like to thank my team members for their collaboration during the conceptual design phases of the project.